ReemZohar/MeMail/README.md

   2. Second line: Bit array (space-separated)
   3. From line 3: List of blacklisted URLs

-* **Initialization**: When running the program for the first time, or if the file was deleted for some reason, the `BLFile.txt` file does not exist, so we create it.
+* **Initialization**:  If BLFile.txt does not exist (e.g. on first run), it is created.
-  After the first user input, the file is created and contains the new blacklist length (as usual) and a blacklist initialized with zeros.
+  After the first user input, the system is initializing the Bloom filter with the specified size and an all-zero bit array.

 * **When `POST`**: Modifies bits + appends URL